mavenlink/brainstem-js/README.md

 	window.Models ?= {}
 	window.Collections ?= {}

 	class Models.Widget extends Brainstem.Model
 	  paramRoot: 'widget'
 	  brainstemKey: 'widgets'
 	  urlRoot: '/api/v1/widgets'

 	  @associations:
-	    features: ["features"] # Has many
+	    features: ["features"]
-	    location: "locations" # Belongs to
+	    location: "locations"
-	    parent: ["sprocket", "widget"] # Belongs to (polymorphic)

 	class Collections.Widgets extends Brainstem.Collection
 	  model: Models.Widget
 	  url: '/api/v1/widgets'

 	class Models.Feature extends Brainstem.Model
 	  paramRoot: 'feature'
 	  brainstemKey: 'features'
 	  urlRoot: '/api/v1/features'

 	  @associations:
 	    widgets: ["widgets"]

 	class Collections.Features extends Brainstem.Collection
 	  model: Models.Feature
 	  url: '/api/v1/features'

 Use the `@associations` class method to declare the mapping between association names and `StorageManager` collections where the data can be located.
 Arrays indicate has_many relationships.
 Other than a few additions, these are just Backbone Models and Collections.
+You can load your newly declared Models and Collections using the `fetch` method.
+Given Brainstem options, such as `include`, and `order`, fetch will interact with the `StorageManager` to retrieve data from the server or local cache.

 ### Backbone.Views